wicked-rainman/wicked-rainman.github.io/woodwork/index.md

 ![](/pictures/Engine.png "Plywood engine")

 I drew up the design using Tinkercad and printed out the individual shapes on A4 as a cutting template.
-If you want to have a go, the STL files are here
+If you want to have a go, the STL files are [_here_](https://github.com/wicked-rainman/Woodwork-engine).